-All employers are required to report all new hires (or rehires who have been gone more than 45 days) to the Oregon Department of Justice.
+Employers are required to report all new hires (or rehires who have been gone more than 45 days) to the Oregon Department of Justice.
 The report can be made by remitting an Oregon New Hire Reporting Form no later than 20 days after the date of hire or rehire.
-You can obtain additional information about this reporting requirement, as well as the required reporting form, by visiting the Oregon Department of Justice, Child Support Program website: www.oregonchildsupport.gov/employers/reporting.shtml.
-This link also provides information on optional electronic reporting to meet this requirement.
-Note that this report is not considered a normal payroll reporting function by some payroll services.
-If you outsource payroll, make sure this report is being filed on your behalf.
+You can obtain additional information about this reporting requirement, as well as the required reporting form, by visiting the Oregon Department of Justice's Child Support Program web page.
+The link also provides information on optional electronic reporting to meet this requirement.
+Note that this report is not considered a normal payroll reporting function by some payroll services - if you outsource payroll, make sure this report is being filed on your behalf.

-A Brief Guide to Washington's Economic Nexus Rules - with 2015 Updates!
+A Brief Guide to Washington's Economic Nexus Rules